Wingo206/Mr-Pizza/README.md

     - path (eg: "/stores", "/delivery/123")
         - can be either a string (exact match), or a regex (use for when an input is added to the url, like "/delivery/123")
     - handler (async function/lambda with inputs (req, res))
-    - <optional> validator (function (req) => {true/false}).
-If present, the server will run the validator on req before running your handler.
-Use your own, or one of the validators from utils/validators.js (TODO)

 Enforce Authentication:
 - Wrap your handler with handleAuth to ensure that the request has a valid authorization cookie before running your handler.